sshniro/zap-docs/source/includes/examples.md

 $ curl "http://localhost:8080/JSON/spider/action/scan/?apikey=zapAPIKey&zapapiformat=JSON&url=http://localhost:3000=&contextName="
 ```

-The spider(s) explore the site.
-They don't actually do any scanning.
+The spider(s) explore the site and don't actually do any scanning.
+The [passive scan](#passive_scan) rules examine all of
-The [passive scan](#passive_scan) rules examine all of the requests and responses flowing through ZAP and report the issues they can spot.
+the requests and responses flowing through ZAP and report the issues they can spot.

 The spider API will return the scan ID as the response.

 ### View Status